Psychiatric hospital: Medium term

 Another type of psychiatric hospital is medium term, which provides care lasting several weeks.
 Most drugs used for psychiatric purposes take several weeks to take effect, and the main purpose of these hospitals is to monitor the patient for the first few weeks of therapy to ensure the treatment is effective.

 Juvenile wards

 Juvenile wards are sections of psychiatric hospitals or psychiatric wards set aside for children with mental illness.
 However, there are a number of institutions specializing only in the treatment of juveniles, particularly when dealing with drug abuse, self-harm, eating disorders, anxiety, depression or other mental illnesses.

 As of 2020, the statistics of mental illness among inmates in jails and juvenile wards range from 15% to 20%.
 Because of this, many juvenile wards and prisons have opened an inpatient mental health unit within their facility.

+Mental Health Wards for People with Dementia

+In the UK, people living with dementia may be admitted to a psychiatric ward when their needs become too complex or unsafe to manage at home or in a care setting.
+This can happen if someone becomes very distressed, frightened, or confused, or if their behaviour puts them or others at risk.
+Distress is often a sign that a person's needs are not being met, even if they cannot express this directly.
+Sometimes physical health problems—such as infections, pain, or sudden illness—can make a person much more confused or unsettled, and specialist assessment is needed to understand what is going on.
+The aim of an admission is to work out the underlying causes of these changes, stabilise the person's health, adjust medications if needed, and plan the best support for them going forward, including identifying the most appropriate place for them to live and receive care.

+In the UK, people with dementia may be cared for on specialist dementia wards or on mixed older adult wards alongside people with other mental health needs.
+There is currently no strong evidence about which approach works best, or for whom.